nod5/BookGapCheck/README.md

 Output file format: `gridimage_20181004174937.jpg`

-Output is saved to same folder as BookCrop (default) or a custom folder set on the help screen.
+Output is saved to same folder as BookGapCheck (default) or a custom folder set on the help screen.

-Input image via command line: `BookGapCheck.exe "C:\folder\0001.jpg"`
+Input image via command line:
+`BookGapCheck.exe "C:\folder\0001.jpg"`

 ## Example: likely no gap or duplicate